shentufoundation/testnet/README.md

 It is possible to run your own full nodes and connect the CLI tool to them.
 In the next section you will be shown how to convert your full nodes into validator nodes.

-With `certik` one can run full nodes of the `CertiK Chain`.
+With `Shentu` one can run full nodes of the `Shentu Chain`.
 Its configuration needs to be properly initialized.

 ```
-rm -rf ~/.certik
+rm -rf ~/.shentud
-certik init <node name>
+shentud init <node name>
 ```

 The full node needs to connect some existing nodes of the chain, which can be obtained from the mailing list.
 Open the node configuration file to edit them.

 ```
-vi ~/.certik/config/config.toml
+vi ~/.shentud/config/config.toml
 ```

 Edit the following lines.